slaxman/TokenExchange/README.md

-TokenExchange Version 3
+TokenExchange Version 4
 =======================

 TokenExchange is a NRS add-on that automates the process of exchanging Nxt currency for Bitcoins and issuing Nxt currency when receiving Bitcoins.
-TokenExchange Version 1 uses a local Bitcoin Core server to send and receive Bitcoins.
-TokenExchange Version 2 uses an integrated SPV wallet to send and receive Bitcoins and does not require a local Bitcoin Core server.
-TokenExchange Version 3 is similar to Version 2 but stores the wallet in SQL tables instead of keeping it in memory.
-The TokenExchange databases are not compatible between the different versions.
-However, all three versions can co-exist on the same server but only one may be installed at a time.
-Note that the Version 2 and Version 3 wallets are stored in the NRS database directory.
-Be sure to empty the wallet before deleting the NRS database directory or your coins will be lost.
+TokenExchange Version 4 stores the Bitcoin wallet in SQL tables.
+TokenExchange uses the NRS database support, so be sure to empty the Bitcoin wallet before deleting the NRS database directory or your coins will be lost.

-TokenExchange watches for transfer transactions of the specified currency.
+TokenExchange watches for currency transfer transactions for the specified currency.
 If the transfer is to the redemption Nxt account, a Bitcoin transaction will be initiated to send the equivalent amount of Bitcoins to the Bitcoin address that was specified as a message attached to the transfer transaction.
-The attached message must be a plain or an encrypted prunable message.
+The attached message must be a plain or encrypted prunable message.

 TokenExchange watches for Bitcoins sent to a Bitcoin address that has been associated with a Nxt account.
 The Bitcoin transaction must be P2PKH (pay to public key hash).
 A Nxt transaction will be initiated to send the equivalent amount of currency units to the associated Nxt account.